 The Board of The Heavitree Brewery PLC ("Heavitree") is collectively accountable to the Company's shareholders for good corporate governance.
 Accordingly, the Board has adopted the Quoted Companies Alliance (QCA) Corporate Governance Code (Code).
-The information below and the statement on our website sets out in broad terms how we comply with the Code.
-We provide annual updates about our compliance with the code, any updates are uploaded to our website and dated accordingly.
+The information below and the statement on our website set out in broad terms how we comply with the Code.
+We provide annual updates about our compliance with the Code, any updates are uploaded to our website and dated accordingly.
 The Board is responsible for ensuring that Heavitree is managed for the long-term benefit of all shareholders, through effective and efficient decision-making.
 Corporate governance is an important part of the Board's role by providing oversight and control to manage risk and build long-term value.

 At Heavitree, the Board has adopted the principles of the 2018 QCA Code to support the Company's governance framework.
-During the year the code has been updated and a full version of this can be found on our website.
+A full version of this can be found on our website.
 The Directors acknowledge the importance of the ten principles set out in the QCA Code and the statement in full on our website sets out how we currently comply with the provisions of the QCA Code and the reasons for any departures from it.